makerdao/dss-teleport/README.md

 ### Contracts

 **`WormholeRouter`**
-* `file(what=="gateway", domain, gateway)` - collable only by Governance, configures gateway for a domain.
-If gateway is already configured, replaces it with a new one.
+* `file(what=="gateway", domain, gateway)` - callable only by Governance, sets the gateway for a domain.
+If a gateway is already set, replaces it with a new one.
 * `requestMint(WormholeGUID calldata wormholeGUID, uint256 maxFee)` - callable only by `L1Bridge`, requests `WormholeJoin` to mint DAI for the receiver of the wormhole
 * `function settle(bytes32 targetDomain, uint256 batchedDaiToFlush)` - callable only by the `L1bridge`, handles settlement process by requesting either `WormholeJoin` or target domain `L1 bridge` to settle DAI